-14.1 Suspension
+14.2 Suspension

-- 14.1.1 A student who, because of health or financial problems, engagement in experiential learning projects such as internship, entrepreneurship and leadership related learning activities of a duration of one term or longer (Note 8), or for other valid reasons, wishes to suspend his/her studies until the end of the term for which the student is enrolled or the end of the following term, may apply to the Registrar. - 14.1.2 The student should obtain an application form from the Registry, complete and submit it together with the relevant supporting documents to the Registry.
-In addition, a student who wishes to suspend his/her studies for engagement in experiential learning should submit a plan with details of the engagement. - 14.1.3 The Registrar will consult the Programme Director/Head of the Department concerned to decide whether or not to approve the application. - 14.1.4 The period of suspension should normally not exceed two terms.
+- 14.2.1 A student who, because of health or financial problems or for other valid reasons, wishes to suspend his/her studies until the end of the term for which the student is enrolled or the end of the following term, may apply to the Registrar. - 14.2.2 The student should obtain an application form from the Registry, complete and submit it together with the relevant supporting documents to the Registry. - 14.2.3 The Registrar will consult the Programme Director/Head of the Department concerned to decide whether or not to approve the application. - 14.2.4 The period of suspension should normally not exceed two terms.
 If the applicant fails to return to the University to resume studies at the end of the permitted period of suspension, the student will be considered as having unofficially withdrawn from the University effective on the first day after the end of the suspension period.